A 20-year-old Irish man serving as a volunteer in eastern Ukraine is missing in action and presumed dead following a suspected Russian drone attack.

 In a video posted on the Butusov Plus YouTube channel on March 23rd, he is seen speaking in Ukrainian in a military bunker in eastern Ukraine.
 He says he is an Irish citizen from south Dublin and does not have Ukrainian citizenship but that at home he always spoke Ukrainian with his parents.

-‘War has changed a lot’: the young Dubliner flying strike drones for UkraineOpens in new window ]
+[ ‘War has changed a lot’: the young Dubliner flying strike drones for UkraineOpens in new window ]

 In the video, Mr Ryzhuk says he was 17 years old when the Russian invasion of Ukraine began in February 2022 and was eager to be involved in the war effort.
 He says his parents confiscated his Irish passport in an attempt to stop him travelling to Ukraine but he says he applied for a new one and went to Ukraine to join the Ukrainian Foreign Legion when he turned 18.
 “I tricked my parents a bit.
 I hope they will forgive me,” he says.

-In an interview with The Irish Times in May, he said the after training in Kyiv, he joined the 3rd Separate Assault Brigade, which has gained an elite reputation and a large public following due to its presence in the hardest battles of the war.
+In an interview with The Irish Times in May, he said that after training in Kyiv, he joined the 3rd Separate Assault Brigade, which has gained an elite reputation and a large public following due to its presence in the hardest battles of the war.
 He was then deployed with the unit to Bakhmut, Avdiivka and Kharkiv.

 Mr Ryzhuk was awarded by his commander earlier in the year for setting a new record for his unit by using first-person-view drones (FPVs) to hit six Russian artillery guns and kill two Russian soldiers in Avdiivka in Ukraine’s war-torn Donetsk region.

-If his death is confirmed, he would be the fourth and youngest Irishman to die fighting for Ukraine against Russian forces.
+If his death is confirmed, he would be the fourth and youngest Irish man to die fighting for Ukraine against Russian forces.

 Graham Dale (45) from Raheny, north Dublin was killed in December 2023.
 Finbar Cafferkey (45), from Achill Island, was killed while fighting in eastern Ukraine in April 2023.
 He was a military volunteer with previous combat experience in Syria where he assisted Kurdish militia in their battle against Islamic State.